jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

     FallbackResource /index.php

-When possible, add these directly to your site&rsquo;s Apache configuration file.
+When possible, add these directly to your site's Apache configuration file.
 Doing so allows them to load with Apache and not for every page request (when using .htaccess).
 Might add a few requests per second depending on your setup.

 ### Hosting

-You&rsquo;ll be lucky to get more than 10 requests/second on $3/month shared hosting.
+You'll be lucky to get more than 10 requests/second on $3/month shared hosting.
 Hosting on a WordPress optimized host or VPS will immediately improve this.
 Upgrading your hosting is likely the simplest way to make WordPress fast.
 Albeit costlier.

 ## Tools and Resources